ricCarrozzo/FilterDesign/README.md

 Scratchpad container for some filter design scripts

-dedicated to L-Optimum Lagrange-Papoulis filters
+dedicated to Lagrange-Papoulis "Optimum-L" filters